nishantchy/microservice-arch/README.md

+# Microservice Application

+This project is only based on understanding how microservice applications works.
+It is created using python Flask.

-##Initialize Project in virtual environment
+## Initialize Project in virtual environment

 ```bash
 python -m venv venv
 ```

-##Run the virtual environment in gitbash terminal using
+## Run the virtual environment in gitbash terminal using

 ```bash
 source venv/Scripts/activate
 ```

-##Inorder to access database, use command
+## Inorder to access database, use command

 ```bash
 winpty mysql -u root -p
 ```

-winpty mysql -u root -p

-#Microservice Application

-This project is only based on understanding how microservice applications works.
-It is created using python Flask.
-Contains three layers of services.

 - Authentication service
   Authentication service uses MySQL database with user specified in init.sql file.